-According to a study conducted by the London School of Economics, socializing with colleagues is the only thing proven to make you as happy as when you’re not at work.
-Additionally, Gallup discovered that having friends at work increases employees’ motivation and overall happiness at work.
+Socializing with colleagues is the only thing proven to make you as happy as when you’re not at work.
+It’s been discovered that having friends at work increases employees’ motivation and overall happiness at work.
 These employees have “significantly higher levels of healthy stress management, even though they experience the same levels of stress.”

 Encouraging social interaction in the workplace, even outside the purposes of teamwork, has been found to positively improve employee morale and team spirit.
 “I’ve worked with business teams for years, and always encourage social time when possible, especially after difficult conversations.
 This builds trust and reciprocity and the opportunity to get to know each other as people rather than co-workers or belligerents,” says Lisa Sansom, an HR coach and founder of LVS Consulting.

 In order to achieve productivity, good communication, and collaboration, team bonding is key.
 “Our view is that we will have better employee retention and overall more fun and excitement at work if we all like each other and enjoy each other’s company,” says Kevin Miller, Director of Growth at Open listings.
 “If we accomplish this, it leads to us really being able to form a tight-knit bond and it encourages employee buy-in when we are working towards super aggressive company goals, or are looking to have employees exemplify company values.”

 So what are some good ways to bond?